microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-get-primarychannel.md

 ---
-title: "primaryChannel"
+title: "Get primaryChannel"
-description: "It is a navigation property of a team."
+description: "Retrieve the navigation property of a team that allows access to its default General channel."
 author: "nkramer"
 localization_priority: Priority
 ms.prod: "microsoft-teams"